 The interdisciplinary center brings together researchers of the Center for Primary Care and Public Health (Unisanté), the Faculty of Biology and Medicine (CHUV-FBM), and the Faculty of Business and Economics (HEC).
 Find out more about the Center.

-Our opening event on October 26: A full success!
+Our opening event: A full success!

 Find out more about the opening event of the LCHE with academic keynotes on health economics, behavior, and policy, and a policy panel discussion.
 Pictures and videos of the event will follow soon.